 PEMS, with its contextual collaboration engine, has the potential to reduce interaction costs dramatically.
-It will help create new ways to organize project teams and partners, and communicate, with a shift towards networked forms of business.
+It will help create new ways to organize project teams, partners, and communication with a shift towards networked forms of business.

-The main benefit in the impact of this technology is that employees could do their jobs in less than half of the time they currently spend.
-Intermediaries' traditional role of helping buyers and suppliers "search and communicate" will greatly diminish, yielding further savings to participants in the project enterprise.
+The main benefit in the impact of this technology is that employees can do their jobs in less than half of the time they currently spend.1 Intermediaries' traditional role of helping buyers and suppliers "search and communicate" will greatly diminish, yielding further savings to participants in the project enterprise.